 DynaHEALTH aims to develop new technologies for targeted disease prevention, and to inform policies and strategies, which will ultimately impact on weight gain, glucose homeostasis, employability, health deterioration and disease accumulation as individuals age.

-Estimates suggest in 2008 over 50% of both men and women in the WHO European Region were overweight, and 23% of women and 20% of men were obese*
+In 2016 it is estimated that over 60% of adults in the WHO European Region were overweight, and 27% of women and 23% of men were obese*

 Compared with a healthy weight man, an obese man is: five times more likely to develop type 2 diabetes; three times more likely to develop cancer of the colon; more than two and a half times more likely to develop high blood pressure – a major risk factor for stroke and heart disease.

 An obese woman, compared with a healthy weight woman, is: almost 13 times more likely to develop type 2 diabetes; more than four times more likely to develop high blood pressure; more than three times more likely to have a heart attack.**